Few plants have a rich history as an indoor houseplant like the Kentia palm tree.

 Background & History of Howea forsteriana The Kentia Palm

-The Kentia palm got its scientific name, Howea forsteriana, from Lord Howe Island in Australia for the Howea part and Howea belmoreana another species from Sir Isaac Bayley Balfour (1853-1922), Botany professor and keeper of the Royal Botanic Garden, Edinburgh.
+The Kentia plant got its scientific name, Howea forsteriana, from Lord Howe Island in Australia for the Howea part and Howea belmoreana another species from Sir Isaac Bayley Balfour (1853-1922), Botany professor and keeper of the Royal Botanic Garden, Edinburgh.

 Characterized by a slender trunk with slightly raised annular trunk rings and a graceful crown of dark-green drooping fronds.